decentral-foundation/ondecentral.com/README.md

 pm2 serve public/ 80
 ```

+# Deploying Manually

+1. Check with admin on Domain and AWS Route 53 configuration
+2. You'll need to run `yarn build`
+3. Upload contents to the s3 bucket
+4. Invalidate Cache on Cloudfront on paths `/*`

 # Troubleshooting

 ## If you are running OSX Ventura on Apple Silicon

 Assumptions: you are using `yarn` and building locally